Grado (wrestler): Pro Wrestling Noah (2024)

-Acting and television presenting career
+Acting and television/radio presenting career

 Grado portrayed Police Constable Hugh McKirdy in the BBC Scotland sitcom Scot Squad.
 He later starred as Brian Doyle / Buster on the BBC Scotland Scottish soap opera River City.
 He also starred in BBC Two Comedy pilot The Sunny as Haircut.

 In 2016 and 2017 he appeared in the pantomimes "Elfie's Magical Adventure" and "The Wizard That Never Woz" at the Pavilion Theatre, Glasgow.
 Since 2018, he has appeared in Two Doors Down, a Glasgow-based BBC sitcom.
 He plays Alan, who has moved from East Kilbride with his partner Michelle, played by Joy McAvoy into a house opposite the main characters.

 In 2019 Grado also hosted the BBC Scotland game show Test Drive.

 He appeared as wrestler Adrian Sloane in the Endeavour episode "Raga" in February 2020.

 Grado is a regular contributor on the rebooted GamesMaster on E4 in 2021.

 He appeared as one of a pair of comic policemen in Aladdin at the Pavilion Theatre (Glasgow) in 2022–23.

-Grado played Degsy in an the second series of Crime in 2023.
+Grado played Degsy in the second series of Crime in 2023.

-He co-hosted the STV annual Hogmanay show Bringing in the Bells from 2021 to 2024.
+He has appeared on the STV annual Hogmanay show Bringing in the Bells from 2021 to 2025.

+Grado used to present the breakfast show with Crofty on Go Radio until he left in August 2025 to join the Heart Scotland Breakfast Show with Des Clarke and Adele.